 You shouldn’t make these links too pushy though.
 People don’t tend to react if you say something like “By the way, here is my tool.
 Check the price.”
 Helpful works.

 In addition, adding links to video content can be helpful.
 It helps people get important information easier, promoting your personal and corporate brands.
-For example, this can be a short screen-captured explanation of your software or just a promotional clip.
+A tip to make video content seem more professional / impactful, is to add an intro to your video.
+Tools like these online intro makers make it pretty easy.

-Notice that video content does not necessarily has to be fully professional.
-In fact, making some simple video gets you closer to the recipient.
+Notice that not every piece of video content has to be fully outsourced.
+To get started, making some simple video screen-captured answers gets you closer to the recipient.

 4. Mention your social media accounts